barryvdh/laravel-ide-helper/readme.md

 Note: You do need CodeIntel for Sublime Text: https://github.com/SublimeCodeIntel/SublimeCodeIntel

+### New: PhpStorm Meta for Container instances

+It's possible to generate a PhpStorm meta file, to [add support for factory design pattern](https://confluence.jetbrains.com/display/PhpStorm/PhpStorm+Advanced+Metadata).
+For Laravel, this means we can make PhpStorm understand what kind of object we are resolving from the IoC Container.
+For example, `events` will return ann `Illuminate\Events\Dispatcher` object, so with the meta file you can call `app('events')` and it will autocomplete the Dispatcher methods.

+    app('events')->fire();
+    \App::make('events')->..

+> Note: This is only available in the `@dev` stability, until a new release is tagged.
+> Note: You might need to restart PhpStorm and make sure `.phpstorm.meta.php` is indexed.

 ### Automatic phpDoc generation for Laravel Facades

 Require this package with composer using the following command: